monday-factory/nette-tutors/_posts/2017-03-05-blog-in-20-minutes.md

 ## Comments

-Article comments will be in the template of the article detail.
+Article comments are in the template of the article detail.
 Let's open that file (`app/presenters/templates/Homepage/detail.latte`) again.
 We will add article list and also a form for submitting new comment:

 {% highlight latte %}
 {block content}